 Other areas to check are the flashing; be sure to look for any cracks, rust, or dents.
 Also, check and clean your gutters on a regular basis to make sure that leaves, dirt, and debris do not clog them and to see if any other items, like shingles, have dislodged themselves.

 By keeping your gutters clean, you are also helping to keep your roof healthy.
 If you have a roof overhang, be sure to keep an eye out for peeling paint or any other signs of water damage.
 And if possible, you should check your attic to make sure that everything looks good from underneath the roof as well.

 If you notice any kind of water damage or even if you see light coming through, you will know that your roof needs to be checked by a professional.
 Your roofer may also have other tips for you to look for, depending on the type of roof that you get and the location of your home.

-These four questions enable you to better understand your roof, and extend its life.
-By knowing what your roof is made of, that it’s been installed properly, what the weather could do, and what you can do to keep your roof in good shape, your roof may last you between 20 and 40 years, or even longer.
+These four questions enable you to better understand your roof and extend its life.
+By knowing what your roof is made of, that it’s been installed properly, what the weather could do, and what you can do to keep your roof in good shape, your roof may last you between 20 and 40 years or even longer.

 For additional tips on how to expand your roof’s life span and to get started in installing a new one, contact us.

 You Choose Our Team